Dovish ECB comments push down euro area yields

 By Yoruk Bahceli

-May 26 (Reuters) - Euro zone bond yields edged lower on Wednesday in a market supported by dovish European Central Bank commentary.
+May 26 (Reuters) - Euro zone bond yields continued falling on Wednesday in a market buoyed by fresh dovish signals from the European Central Bank, though that failed to attract demand for a German debt auction.

 Euro area yields rose sharply earlier in the month, driven by speculation that a stronger economic outlook driven by speedier vaccinations in the bloc could prompt the ECB to slow its PEPP purchases at its June 10 meeting.